ho-tex/grfext/README.md

-This package provides macros for adding and reordering graphics extensions ofthe graphics  package.
+This package provides macros for adding and reordering graphics extensions of the graphics package.